 Practically, every load has some non-linearity and contains some components of capacitance and/or inductance, which lead to a reactive component in the circuit.
 The theorem is also applicable in that case.
 According to the theorem, maximum power will transfer to the load if and only if the load impedance is a complex conjugate of the internal impedance of the source.

-Suppose we have a fixed source voltage V the fixed internal impedance of the source as Zi and variable load impedance as ZL.
+Suppose we have a fixed source voltage V, the fixed internal impedance of the source as Zi, and a variable load impedance as ZL.
 The current flowing through them will be I:

-Plug the equation (2) into equation (1), so we get the equation below:
+Plug equation (2) into equation (1), so we get the equation below:

 It remains to solve the equations above for RL so that we get maximum power dissipated in the load resistor.
 Now the equation is the same as we started in purely resistive loads, and the solution is the same way.